local-first-web/auth/src/chain/README.md

 #### `append(chain, link, context)`

-Takes a chain, a partial link (containing just a `type` and a `payload`), and a context; and returns a new chain with the link filled out, signed, and populated with the hash of the preceding link.
+Takes a chain, a partial link body (containing just a `type` and a `payload`), and a context; and returns a new chain with the link filled out, signed, and populated with the hash of the preceding link.

 ```js
 const newChain = append(